To Kill a Mockingbird, Author Harper Lee

 ƒ Director Robert Mulligan chose 12 actors to sit as an Alabama jury for a scene where Gregory Peck defends a Negro on a criminal charge.
 Only two of the jurors had speaking parts in the scene.
 Funny enough were the last names of those two actors: Barbara Mason and Joseph Dixon.
 The director called them the Mason-Dixon line.

 ƒ The Alabama state premiere was held in Mobile on Thursday, March 21, 1963 attended by Harper Lee, and child actors Mary Badham and Philip Alford.
 In Monroeville, the Monroe Theater held the film over for an extra week.
 Reserved seat tickets were available at a cost of $1.50 for adults.
 General Admission was $1.00 for adults and 50 cents for children.
-This was in the days when the "everyday" cost of an admission ticket was 80 cents for adults and 35 cents for children.
+This was in the days when the regular cost of an admission ticket was 80 cents for adults and 35 cents for children.
 Matinees were always cheaper, except for new Hollywood releases.

 ƒ The theater advertised that it would pay $10.00 cash to each of the first five customers bringing in a live Mockingbird on Saturday, March 23, 1963.